-In December 2018, the Juvenile Justice Reform Act (JJRA) of 2018 was signed into law, reauthorizing and substantially amending the JJDP Act.
+In December 2018, the Juvenile Justice Reform Act (JJRA) of 2018 was signed into law, reauthorizing and substantially amending the Juvenile Justice and Delinquency Prevention Act

+(JJDPA).
 The amendments made by the JJRA became effective in FY 2020 (October 1, 2019).
-Several of the provisions of the JJRA pose implementation and compliance challenges for OJJDP and for the individual states.
-It is the role of OJJDP and the FACJJ to provide guidance to SAGs and state compliance officers on implementation.
+Several of the provisions of the JJRA pose implementation and compliance challenges for OJJDP and for individual states.
+It is the role of OJJDP and the FACJJ to provide guidance to state advisory groups (SAGs) and state compliance officers on implementation.
 These recommendations seek to address two of the largest and most pressing questions raised by new JJRA language.